-Of course! you can prepare Tofu Biryani instead paneer biryani by replacing paneer with tofu.
-You can make vegan version of paneer biryani by substituting the dairy products.
+Of course! you can prepare Tofu Biryani by replacing paneer with tofu.
+You can make vegan version of this biryani by substituting the dairy products.
 For example, tofu instead of paneer, peanut curd or any other vegan curd in place of normal curd, soya or almond milk substituting milk and vegetable oil instead of ghee.

-Can I add any other vegetables in Paneer Biryani?
+Can I add any other vegetables in this Biryani?

-To answer this question, I would say avoid adding any other vegetables in paneer biryani.
+To answer this question, I would say avoid adding any other vegetables in this biryani.
 Many of the recipes of paneer biryani call for capsicum or bell peppers, beans and carrots.
-However, these vegetables have their own flavor and paneer biryani will also get the flavor of these vegetables.
-Hence, avoid adding any other vegetables to enjoy the distinct flavor of paneer biryani.
+However, these vegetables have their own flavor and the biryani will also get the flavor of these vegetables.
+Hence, avoid adding any other vegetables to enjoy the distinct flavor of this biryani.

 How to serve Paneer Biryani?

-Paneer Biryani is a popular vegetarian biryani and serves as a full meal.
-You do not need any side dish to serve it.
-As like other biryani, paneer biryani is best paired with any raita.
+You do not need any other side dish to serve with this biryani.
+As like other biryani, it is best paired with any raita.
 Some prefer to have it with curd or salad.

 Step-by-step Instructions to prepare Paneer Biryani

-Though the ingredients list is longer but let me tell you paneer biryani is an easy and quick recipe.
+Though the ingredients list is longer but let me tell you it is an easy and quick recipe.
 I have captured the step-by-step instructions in a short video here.
 Let’s learn how to make paneer biryani.